Los Zetas: United States

 In a 2010 report, it was noted Sureño street gangs maintain ties with the Los Zetas cartel in California and South Carolina.
-A recent report from the FBI shows US street gangs growing closer with Mexican cartels.
+A recent report from the FBI shows U.S. street gangs growing closer with Mexican cartels.
 Within the United States, Los Zetas are using social media as a method of communication between the two countries and are also using the sites as a method of recruiting young aspiring members who in their perception see the actions of the cartel as glorified and are able to ask how they can join.
 In addition, Sureños share connections with Los Zetas, as do the gangs MS-13, Mexican Mafia, and Latin Kings.
-Los Zetas used main highways in the United States such as I-10,I-40, and I-35 to get their drugs to different cities.
+Los Zetas used main highways in the United States such as I-10, I-40, and I-35 to get their drugs to different cities.
 A few of these cities include Chicago and Houston.

 Venezuela

-On 13 February 2017, Venezuelan vice president Tareck El Aissami was sanctioned by the United States Treasury Department under the Foreign Narcotics Kingpin Designation Act, with US officials accusing him of facilitating drug shipments from Venezuela to Mexico and the US, freezing millions of dollars of assets purportedly under El Aissami's control.
+On 13 February 2017, Venezuelan vice president Tareck El Aissami was sanctioned by the United States Treasury Department under the Foreign Narcotics Kingpin Designation Act, with U.S. officials accusing him of facilitating drug shipments from Venezuela to Mexico and the U.S., freezing millions of dollars of assets purportedly under El Aissami's control.
 The accusation included allegations that El Aissami had trafficked drugs to Los Zetas.

 Law enforcement raids

 Due to the high level counter insurgency training of the initial members from the Mexican military, Los Zetas have been infamously difficult to disrupt.
-Despite this, Los Zetas operations have been successfully interrupted by US and Mexican Law enforcement agencies.
+Despite this, Los Zetas operations have been successfully interrupted by U.S. and Mexican Law enforcement agencies.
 Following a bilateral law enforcement investigation named 'Operation Black Jack', executed by the ATF, DEA, ICE and the FBI, three Zeta safe houses were identified in Mexico and raided by Mexican federal security forces, releasing more than 40 kidnapped individuals, and making the largest weapons seizure in the history of Mexico; it included 540 rifles including 288 assault rifles and several .50-caliber rifles, 287 hand grenades, 2 M72 LAW anti-tank weapons, 500,000 rounds of ammunition, 67 ballistic vests, 3 anti aircraft weapons and 14 sticks of dynamite.

 In October 2008, the FBI warned that a Zetas' cell in Texas would engage law enforcement with a full tactical response, should law enforcement attempt to intervene in their operations.
 The cell leader was identified as Jaime González Durán (The Hummer), who was later arrested on 7 November 2008, in the border city of Reynosa, Tamaulipas.

 In February 2009, Texas Governor Rick Perry announced a program called "Operation Border Star Contingency Plan" to safeguard the border if the Zetas carried out their threats to attack U.S. security officers.
 This project included the use of tanks, airplanes and the National Guard "as a preventive measure upon the possible collapse of the Mexican State" to protect the border from a Zetas attack and receive an eventual exodus of Mexicans fleeing from the violence.